bluechristopher/practical_exercises/Student Created Tasks/[2D List] Image Processing.md

 ## Task 1.3

-Write a Python function to apply a simple Gaussian blur to the monochrome image.
+Write a Python function `blur(data)` to apply a simple Gaussian blur to the monochrome image.

 The function should:
 - for each pixel in the image (except border pixels), calculate the average grayscale value of the pixel and its 8 immediate neighbors (surrounding pixels in a 3x3 grid)